 How do I apply for a scholarship?

-If you believe you meet the requirements for a scholarship and would like to apply, contact our support team at email@example.com who can provide you with the application form and assist in submitting your application.
-Applications are welcomed in written, audio, or video format – if you are applying in audio or video format, please ensure you answer all questions.
+If you believe you meet the requirements for a scholarship and would like to apply, download the application form below and once completed, send to firstname.lastname@example.org or contact our support team at email@example.com who can answer any questions you have or assist in submitting your application.
+Applications are welcomed in typed, audio, or video format – if you are applying in audio or video format, please ensure you answer all questions.